Boscobrand/trailblazers-backend/README.md

 ## USER STORIES

 - As a user, I want to easily search for hiking trails on the site
-- As a user, I want tio search by name or location
+- As a user, I want to search by name or location
 - As a user, I want to be abale to click images and be directed to detailed information
 - As a user, I want to see reviews and insights from the other hikers
 - As a user, I might be interested in saving the information I have found